 - Post practice sets, and allow students to collaborate.
 Yellowdig allows students to work together on problem sets, which is particularly helpful for online or hybrid courses where students would otherwise be isolated.
 Yellowdig's LaTeX functionality makes it easy to print formulas in posts and comments.
 You can also use Yellowdig's group function to divide students into more intimate study groups.
 By toggling "public visibility" on and off, you can alternate between asynchronous breakout sessions and large group discussions.

 - Take advantage of .
 LaTeX is used widely by mathematicians, scientists, logicians, and formal philosophers.
 It elegantly formats formulae and seamlessly integrates formulae with surrounding text.
-Yellowdig's formula tool converts LaTeX snippets into readable formulae.
-If you or your students already work in LaTeX, it's easy to take what you've already written and inline it into Yellowdig posts and comments.
+Yellowdig's formula tool converts LaTeX snippets into readable formulae, and our WYSIWYG formula editor generates LaTeX formulae for you without the need for coding.

 - Take advantage of Draw.
-While LaTeX is powerful, it has a steep learning curve.
 If you or your students prefer a hand-drawn approach to writing formulae, use Yellowdig's Draw function.
 You can easily write and annotate your own formulae or others' formulae.
 You can also combine approaches by annotating formulae that were originally written in LaTeX.

 - Allow students to relate course topics to real-world examples.
 Successful Yellowdig STEM instructors balance problem sets with more open-ended discussions.
 For example, no class on probability would be complete without a discussion of the Monty Hall problem.
-If a student wants to share a link to an interactive simulation, let them!
+If a student wants to share a link to an interactive simulation on the Monty Hall problem, let them!
 They'll learn from it.
 One of the strengths of Yellowdig is that it allows students to learn in different ways via different mediums.
 Sharing relevant content, including programs and videos, facilitates learning and adds a bit of fun to your course.